krr-up/advanced-course-light-material/README.md

-# Advanced light course material
+# Course material: Advanced Answer Set Solving for Engineers

 Material on our advanced course for engineers